abliss/caghni/README.md

               [0,2]]],
          Proof:[0,1,"Deps.0","Deps.1"],
      }
-    }
+     FreeMaps: [[],[[]],[],[[]]],         // FreeMap for each Term }

 The "Core" is the actual skeleton of the Fact, and is fundamental to how it is used in a proof.
 The "Skin" comprises presentation-only content which doesn't affect the Fact's meaning or how it is used.
 The "Tree" captures the Fact's dependence on other Facts.
 Each element of the Tree.Deps array names a prerequisite for the Proof.
 However, it does not refer to a particular fact, but only to its Core, and to the mapping between the Term indices of the two Facts.

+"FreeMaps" is necessary to calculate which binding variables are free in which terms.
+It also helps us identify which variables are binding variables.

 Now we know that if we want to prove the Fact of `alnex`, we don't necessarily need `df-ex`, just some Fact (be it a thm, a defthm, or a stmt) with the same Core, and a compatible set of terms.
 If its Skin.TermNames matches, we can use it directly.
 If a substitution is applied consistently through the file (e.g. &rarr; for `->`) that's okay too.